HISTORY

 In 1972 the college first received accreditation with the Association for Biblical Higher Education (ABHE) and added regional accreditation through the Higher Learning Commission (HLC) in 1992.
 ACU’s desire to serve the broader evangelical community was reflected in the decision in 2007 to become a non-denominational Christian college.

-With the leadership of President Len Munsil (2010-present), a constitutional attorney and leader in Christian non-profit and public policy work, ACU has embraced a renewed vision to “transform culture with truth” – preparing graduates to take the hope of Jesus Christ and the Gospel into all the world, while bringing biblical truth into every arena of influence in our culture.
+With the leadership of President Len Munsil (2010-present), a constitutional attorney and leader in Christian non-profit and public policy work, ACU embraced a renewed vision to “transform culture with truth”.
+ACU’s mission is to prepare graduates to take the hope of Jesus Christ and the Gospel into all the world, and bring biblical truth into every arena of influence in our culture.

-The move to the new campus – which occurred during the summer of 2019 in time for classes in the fall of 2019 — enables ACU to continue to serve a growing student population without sacrificing its Christian identity, mission and purpose.
+The move to the new campus, which occurred during the summer of 2019 in time for classes in the fall of 2019, enables Arizona Christian University to continue to serve a growing student population without sacrificing its Christian identity, mission and purpose.